camunda/camunda-bpm-platform/webapps/README.md

 Contains the translation files for all application texts in different languages.

-## Development

-**Please note that with Camunda 7.14.0 we moved Cockpit to a separate build step.
-Check out the development build and prerequisites in the [Cockpit directory](https://github.com/camunda/camunda-bpm-platform/tree/master/webapps/ui/cockpit).**

 ### Prerequisite

 You need [node.js](http://nodejs.org) and npm.
 You will also need to install [grunt](http://gruntjs.com) globally using `npm install -g grunt-cli`.